acuevas-15/javascript-dos-and-donts/README.md

 #### Equals Operator: ==
 The == operator will compare arguments of different types, and it's behavior is more difficult to understand than the Strict Equals operator.

-#### Wrapper Classes
+### Wrapper Classes
 Wrapper classes can be confuse the Strict Equals operator.
 The Strict Equals operator does not attempt to compare arguments of different types.
 If you initialize a variable using a wrapper class, then the type of that variable will always be *object*.
-The type literal values can be different.
+The type of literal values can be different.
 For example, typeof true evaluates to boolean.